Neon Creations, has almost 30 years’ experience in the design and manufacture of custom made neon signs, neon lights and neon art.

 Catherine explains: “At first we didn’t think there was anything to help with.
 The business was ticking along nicely, we were making money, had a full order book and were at production capacity - in fact we were turning work away.

 “Clearly that was the opportunity − to find a way to take on this extra business.”

-Paul Holt, a specialist manufacturing advisor, met with Catherine, Tony and the team at their factory in Bolton.
+One of the specialist Manufacturing team, met with Catherine, Tony and the team at their factory in Bolton.
 He spent time getting to know the business and performed a value stream map of manufacturing processes which found ways they could reduce production lead times and increase sales.

 “In addition, demand is high for his artwork.
 By reorganising their workforce they were able to create additional capacity for Tony to focus on these higher-value products.”

 Catherine added: “We had become so busy fulfilling our commercial orders that it left no time for innovation.
 By reorganising the team, we have been able to create capacity to develop new products and concepts.